 When to Contact a Medical Professional

-Go to the emergency room or call the local emergency number (such as 911) if you have severe chest pain or difficulty breathing.
+Go to the emergency room or call 911 or the local emergency number if you have severe chest pain or difficulty breathing.

 A.D.A.M., Inc. is accredited by URAC, also known as the American Accreditation HealthCare Commission (www.urac.org).
 URAC's accreditation program is the first of its kind, requiring compliance with 53 standards of quality and accountability, verified by independent audit.
 A.D.A.M. is among the first to achieve this important distinction for online health information and services.
 Learn more about A.D.A.M.'s editorial process.
 A.D.A.M. is also a founding member of Hi-Ethics (www.hiethics.com) and subscribes to the principles of the Health on the Net Foundation (www.hon.ch).